 Flip over your cloth or newspaper and repeat the process if you don’t get the results you want in the first go.
 The number of times you’ll have to do this depends entirely on how dirty your fireplace glass door is.

 You shouldn’t need to go over the glass more than three times even if it’s super dirty and hasn’t been cleaned in a while.

-Once you’re done, dampen a clean cloth or paper and wipe off the residue on your glass door.
+Once you’re done, dampen a clean cloth, I like to use a reusable biodegradable sponge, and wipe off the residue on your glass door.
 You’ll get rid of the carbon, soot, and ash build-up in less than 5 minutes.

 Pro tip: Keep the glass door slightly warm to prevent the ash water mixture from drying down on it.
 Don’t spray hot glass because you may hurt yourself.